-- Promote a coherent and integrated approach to the management of construction and demolition waste throughout the duration of any building project - Outline the manner by which clients, planners, designers, suppliers, contractors and sub-contractors should act so that the waste arising from the sector is reduced and its management improved - Provide designers, developers, practitioners and regulatory bodies with guidance for determining the adequacy of construction and demolition waste management plans - Indicate both general and specific guidance on the content of such plans when used in the context of development which exceeds one of a series of specified size thresholds.
+- Promote a coherent and integrated approach to the management of C&D waste throughout the duration of any building project; - Outline the manner by which clients, planners, designers, suppliers, contractors and sub-contractors should act so that the waste arising from the sector is reduced and its management improved; - Provide designers, developers, practitioners and regulatory bodies with guidance for determining the adequacy of C&D waste management plans; and - Indicate both general and specific guidance on the content of such plans when used in the context of development which exceeds one of a series of specified size thresholds.

-The Guidelines make clear that they apply to both the private and public sectors when such bodies are involved in significant construction work.
+The Guidelines clarify that they apply to both the private and public sectors when such bodies are involved in significant construction work.
 This includes when a public body is acting as a contracting authority.

-While the Best Practice Guidelines on the Preparation of Waste Management Plans for Construction and Demolition Projects were initially introduced on a voluntary basis, planning authorities and An Bord Pleanála have been granted discretion to include conditions on construction and demolition waste management in planning permissions.
+While the Best Practice Guidelines on the Preparation of Waste Management Plans for Construction & Demolition Projects were initially introduced on a voluntary basis, planning authorities and An Bord Pleanála have been granted discretion to include conditions on C&D waste management in planning permissions.
 A suggested text for such a condition is included in the Guidelines with the aim of ensuring a consistent approach by planning authorities.
-Besides these obligations, planning authorities and An Bord Pleanála are also required by the Waste Management Acts to ensure that necessary measures are taken to cause waste to be recycled or otherwise managed correctly.
+As well as these obligations, planning authorities and An Bord Pleanála are also required by the Waste Management Acts† to ensure that necessary measures are taken to cause waste to be recycled or otherwise managed correctly.
 This can include obligating developers to prepare a plan for waste handling.

-In 2007, the voluntary status of the Best Practice Guidelines - Preparation of Waste Management Plans for Construction and Demolition Projects changed and they were given a statutory footing.
-This is consequential to the publication of Planning Guidelines 13 - Development Management - Guidelines for Local Authorities (DoEHLG, 2007), which were issued under Section 28 of the Planning and Development Acts.
-This new guidance requires planning authorities to have regard to the Guidelines on Waste Management Plans to ensure the proper management of construction and demolition wastes.
-This obligation not only covers the detailed guidance on the contents of a construction and demolition waste management plan, but extends to include record keeping, tracking waste flows, waste audits and the submission of summary audit reports to the relevant local authority.
+In 2007, the voluntary status of the Best Practice Guidelines on the Preparation of Waste Management Plans for Construction & Demolition Projects changed and they were given a statutory footing.
+This is consequential to the publication of Planning Guidelines 13 - Development Management - Guidelines for Local Authorities (DoEHLG, 2007),‡[32] which were issued under Section 28 of the Planning and Development Acts.
+This new guidance requires planning authorities to have regard to the Guidelines on Waste Management Plans to ensure the correct management of C&D wastes.
+This obligation not only covers the detailed guidance on the contents of a C&D waste management plan, but extends to include record keeping, tracking waste flows, waste audits and the submission of summary audit reports to the relevant local authority.